vktr274/MLP-Fashion-MNIST/README.md

 ### Tensorflow Implementation

 The loss function used is Sparse Categorical Crossentropy.
 The activation function used in the output layer is the Softmax function.
-The training accuracy reached 0.9259 and the validation accuracy reached 0.8882.
-The training loss reached 0.2042 and the validation loss reached 0.3175.
-The model has an accuracy of 0.8840 on the test dataset.
-More metrics are available in the [`tf-mlp-tuned.ipynb`](./src/tf-mlp-tuned.ipynb) notebook.

 The Tensorflow model is implemented as follows.